 There has been an increase in COVID-19-positive cases!
 Remember to protect yourself and others.
-Regularly washing your hands with running water or using an alcohol based rub and not touching any parts of your face with unwashed hands.
+Regularly wash your hands with running water or use an alcohol based rub.
+Also avoid touching any parts of your face with unwashed hands.
 Also maintain a distance of about a metre between yourself and others when in public, use a nose/face mask and if required by regulation, do stay home.
 Stay safe.

 1. Two New Mini-Grids Commissioned in Bayelsa State

 The Rural Electrification Agency (REA) has commissioned two solar hybrid mini-grids in the villages of Akipelai and Oloibiri, Bayelsa State, with a total capacity of 134.64kW for both communities under the Nigeria Electrification Project (NEP).
 These two hybrid mini-grid systems include 134.64kW of solar PV, 180kWh of lithium battery storage and two units of 100kVA diesel generator sets.
 The mini-grids are estimated to power 364 households.

 The project was designed and developed by Renewvia Energy Corporation, a recipient of the Performance-Based Grant from the REA through the World Bank funded NEP.

 2. Discos Announces New Power Tariff Effective, July 1, NASS Asks Discos to Suspend Plans to Increase Power Tariff.
 New Tariff to Come into Effect First Quarter 2021.